beejjorgensen/cs344_curriculum/week09/project-9.md

 and those pages become available for reuse.

+> Note that we're not freeing pages this week--that's next week--but
+> this example is here to show how the first pages available are always
+> used even if they're not contiguous.

 So let's start a new `Process 3` that needs three pages of memory.
 We'd see this happen: